mjgarciamoran/kpop_release_database/README.md

 - **Time Range**: I’m currently only tracking analytics for videos released from three years ago and onward due to YouTube API quota limitations.
   - Even though I could request a larger quota, daily tracking is most valuable shortly after a video’s release, when metrics change quickly.
 Older videos tend to plateau, and a one-time snapshot of their stats is usually sufficient.
+  - On October 17th 2025, an internal change in the naming convention of the website caused my scripts to detect all previous entries as new ones.
+This overloaded the system and caused fragmentation errors that prevented data to be fetched for 5 consecutive days: 251017, 251018, 251019, 251020, 251021.

 <!--
 - **Release Dates vs. Analytics Start Dates**: